Isaiah 53:10-12

 Other Corrected Translation websites: [Rom10:10] [Eph4:12-16] [Heb10:15-17] [Heb11:1] [1John, whole letter, still-in-progress, Word.doc] [Bible "Badly Translated" summary] [Mistranslation samples in Bible] [Interpretative Keys] [Verse Index]

 Reading tip: if you can already read Bible's Greek and Hebrew text, you'll prefer the amalgamation of page 4ff in the shorter ISA53.RTF, a Word.doc.
-The first text line of that rtf is a link that enables you to download the BibleWorks fonts; else you can't read the Hebrew and Greek there.
 That rtf file's amalgamated-text demonstration is much more succinct (and not translated), versus what follows below.

 If you just want a quick, amalgamated translation, hit the End key and then scroll up till you see it in a box.
 There are other ways to combine and thus translate the texts.
 Still, the meaning would be the same, and it MATTERS to see the combining.
 What follows below, will explain why it matters, and will provide some (windy) exgetical details not in the rtf doc.